 6. Shop at the French Market.

 The French Market has been around for a few hundred years and is home to a variety of unique goods, such as local produce, crafts, art, street food, handmade products, and a flea market.

 Afterward, enjoy the view and take some photos at nearby Crescent Park.

 New Orleans’ largest outdoor attraction since 1854, City Park is a 1,500-acre green space featuring beautiful trails, scenery, and activities.

-If you and your date are the outdoor types, you’ll find plenty of fun things to do in New Orleans City Park.
+If you and your date are the outdoor types, you’ll find plenty of fun things to do in New Orleans City Park for couples.

 Address: 1 Palm Dr, New Orleans, LA | 504-482-4888

 Hours: Mon-Sun, 30 minutes before sunrise to 30 minutes after sunset